mobiusfund/etf/README.md

 ## Installation

 This subnet is zero code for miners.
 Please follow the [Bittensor document](https://docs.learnbittensor.org/miners/) to register a hotkey.
+Advanced miners can follow the simple setup below and run command `ETF/bin/validator` to check live scores.

+Please avoid using the root account, and make sure Python3 is available as command `python` under a regular user account.
+Ubuntu 22.04 is the only officially supported OS, although many other OSes can also work with minimum tweaks, including macOS.

 #### Setup